nikfrank/checkers-cp-workshop/README.md

 //...
 ```

+#### calculating mid-move

-okay, we're passing the `pieces` in, which makes sense given the function's signature
+we're passing the `pieces` in, which makes sense given the function's signature

 what's happening to our `cpMove` when we have more than one move?